hackoregon/linux-laptop-setup/README.md

 * 1core: `./1core` installs the core command line tools.
 Everyone needs this.
 * docker-hosting: `docker-hosting` installs Docker hosting
+* postgres: `./postgres` installs PostgreSQL and creates a user / database with your Linux ID as the name.
-* gis: `./gis` installs PostgreSQL, PostGIS, QGIS and GRASS
+* gis: `./gis` run the `postgres` script, then installs PostGIS, QGIS and GRASS
 * jupyter: `./jupyter` installs a Jupyter virtualenv
 * R-platform: `./R-platform` installs R, RStudio Desktop and Server and the "tidyverse".
 This takes a long time; it's installing the entire LaTeX toolchain - "texlive-full" - which takes up about 4 GB.
 * dropbox: `./dropbox` installs the DropBox sync packages
-* virt-manager: `./virt-manager` installs the native Linux Virtualization platform
+* virt-manager: `./virt-manager` installs the native Linux Virtual Machine Manager virtualization platform
 * virtualbox: `./virtualbox` installs the VirtualBox platform
+* vagrant: `./vagrant` installs the Vagrant platform